kubernetes/enhancements/keps/sig-node/3953-dynamic-node-resize/README.md

 ## Summary

-This proposal aims at enabling dynamic node resizing.
-This will help in resizing cluster resource capacity by just updating resources of nodes rather than adding new node or removing existing node and also enable node configurations to be reflected at the node and cluster levels automatically without the need to manually resetting the kubelet
+The proposal aims at enabling dynamic node resizing.
+This will help in updating cluster resource capacity by just resizing compute resources of nodes rather than adding new node or removing existing node from a cluster.
+The updated node configurations are to be reflected at the node and cluster levels automatically without the need to reset the kubelet.

-This proposal also aims to improvise the initialisation and reinitialisation of resource managers like cpu manager, memory manager with the dynamic change in machine's CPU and memory configurations.
+This proposal also aims to improve the initialization and reinitialization of resource managers, such as the CPU manager and memory manager, in response to changes in a node's CPU and memory configurations.

 ## Motivation
-In a typical Kubernetes environment, the cluster resources may need to be altered because of various reasons like
+In a typical Kubernetes environment, the cluster resources may need to be altered due to following reasons:
-- Incorrect resource assignment while creating a cluster.
+- Incorrect resource assignment during cluster creation.
-- Workload on cluster is increased over time and leading to add more resources to cluster.
+- Increased workload over time, leading to the need for additional resources in the cluster.
-- Workload on cluster is decreased over time and leading to resources under utilization.
+- Decreased workload over time, leading to resource underutilization in the cluster.

-To handle these scenarios currently we can
+To handle these scenarios, we can:
-- Horizontally scale up or down cluster by the addition or removal of compute nodes
+- Horizontally scale up or down the cluster by adding or removing compute nodes.
-- Vertically scale up or down cluster by increasing or decreasing the node’s capacity, but the current workaround for the node resize to be captured by the cluster is only by the means of restarting Kubelet.
+- Vertically scale up or down the cluster by increasing or decreasing node capacity.
+However, currently, the workaround for capturing node resizing in the cluster involves restarting the Kubelet.

-The dynamic node resize will give advantages in case of scenarios like
+Dynamic node resizing will provide advantages in scenarios such as:
-- Handling the resource demand with limited set of machines by increasing the capacity of existing machines rather than creating new ones.
+- Handling resource demand with a limited set of nodes by increasing the capacity of existing nodes instead of creating new nodes.
-- Creating/Deleting new machine takes more time when compared to increasing/decreasing the capacity of existing ones.
+- Creating or deleting new nodes takes more time compared to increasing or decreasing the capacity of existing nodes.

 ### Goals

-* Dynamically resize the node without restarting the kubelet
+* Dynamically resize the node without restarting the kubelet.
-* Add ability to reinitialize resource managers(cpu manager, memory manager) to adopt changes in machine resource
+* Ability to reinitialize resource managers (CPU manager, memory manager) to adopt changes in node's resource.

 ### Non-Goals